yuriever/Yurie-BlueArXiv/README.md

     Default options are the same as `searchByID`.

-## Workflow, to-do list and other issues
+## To-do list and other issues

 * The workflow can be found in [arxiv.pdf](https://github.com/yuriever/lily-arxiv/blob/main/arxiv/arxiv.pdf).

+* Output: the returned value is either list of strings or dataset of associations storing relevant data, and downloading file is treated as side effect.

 * TODO: rename files by ID or title.

-* Output: the returned value is either list of strings or dataset of associations storing relevant data, and downloading file is treated as side effect.